 More than 270 girls were abducted from a school in Chibok in 2014

-Some escaped immediately, one was found earlier this year
+Some escaped immediately and one was found earlier this year

-The 21 that Boko Haram released Thursday were among the 276 girls and women, ages 16 to 18, that militants herded from bed in the middle of the night at a boarding school in Chibok, Nigeria, in April 2014 – a kidnapping that spurred global outrage.
+Boko Haram kidnapped 276 girls and women, ages 16 to 18, in the middle of the night at a boarding school in Chibok, Nigeria, in April 2014, drawing global outrage.

 Chibok is in northeastern Borno state, where Boko Haram is strongest.
 The militants were believed to have taken their captives to the dense Sambisa forest, a reputed Boko Haram stronghold.